Harish200618/EXP-12--PROJECT-Face-Detection-with-Haar-Cascades/README.md

-# Face Detection using Haar Cascades with OpenCV and Matplotlib
+# Exp 12- Face Detection using Haar Cascades with OpenCV and Matplotlib
+## Name: Harish S
+## Reg no: 212224240052
 ## Aim

 To write a Python program using OpenCV to perform the following image manipulations: